 Regardless of where you complete your apprenticeship, the learning goals remain the same.
-You must fulfill the guidelines set out by the College of Trades, and your trainer must sign-off on your mastery of those essential skill areas.
+You must fulfill the guidelines set out by Skilled Trades Ontario, and your trainer must sign off on your mastery of those essential skill areas.

 It's not uncommon to begin your apprenticeship with one company and finish it with another.
-Along the way, you will gain experience in different kinds of electrician work, and decide which career path you want to follow.
+Along the way, you will gain experience in different kinds of electrician work so you can decide which career path you want to follow.